 You may be familiar with malpractice, which is the medical standard of care.
 This determines if a healthcare professional was negligent while treating a patient.
 But your small business may have a professional liability standard of care, too.
 In other words, given your industry, your clients can probably expect certain things when they work with you.

 For example, your clients can reasonably expect your business to:

-- Provide promised services.
-Say you're a marketing consultant, and you guarantee a client that your campaign will bring in 30 inbound links every month.
+Provide promised services.
+Say you're an IT consultant, and you guarantee a client that the system you install will improve network performance.
 If you fall short, your client could sue because you didn’t deliver on your promise.

-- Deliver accurate, mistake-free work.
+Deliver accurate, mistake-free work.
 Say you're an accountant who takes on new clients during tax season.
-Unfortunately, the extra work leaves you a bit frazzled and you make a mistake on a client's tax return.
-That client may sue, alleging it's standard practice for accounting professionals to double check their work.
+Unfortunately, the extra work leaves you a bit overwhelmed and you make a mistake on a client's tax return.
+That client may sue, alleging it's standard practice for accounting professionals to double-check their work.